Updated: Apr 16

 “You will keep in perfect peace those whose minds are steadfast because they trust in you.
 Trust in the Lord forever, for the Lord, the Lord himself, is the Rock eternal.”
 Isaiah 26:3-4

 Whether we want to admit it or not, we are truly in some stormy times in our lives, society, and world.
 This year alone has been filled with rumors of wars, natural disasters like never seen before (like the earthquakes in Puerto Rico and the wildfires in Australia), impeachment trials of the U.S. president, the death of a global superstar and his beloved daughter (alongside the tragic loss of many young people and their families during this horrific accident), and now the global pandemic we face in front of us.
-And its just mid-March -- whew!
+And the year is still just getting started -- whew!
 And, I imagine each of us have individually also had to weather our own personal tests and trials.
 Some more intense than others.
 It's hard to say, but no one seems to be immune, both literally and metaphorically, to the hardships we are encountering.
 However, regardless of your belief system, I am almost certain that the majority of us crave some level of peace, especially in our minds, as we brace for every stormy uncertainty that may come our way.
 I am even brought back to musings that I penned while writing Visionary Nurse™, when I was encountering, what I thought at the time, a pretty hard place in my life:

 Day 22: Storms You know you‘re entering a major breakthrough in your life when, after seeing a glimpse of your potential, vision, or goals achieved, you immediately encounter harsh storms.
 But, it's not the storm that blocks or propels your success; it's how you react to it.
 And, yes, you will also eventually see that following the storm, comes a beautiful gift to remind you of the hope of new promises and joy.